 Although this is your daughter’s day, you are the official hostess (this alters slightly if your daughter and her new husband have paid for the wedding themselves, and sent invitations from them as a couple).

-If you’re have a traditional receiving line, your place is at the head of the family line‐up, welcoming the guests one by one as they arrive and, where appropriate, introducing them to the bridegroom’s parents.
+If you’re having a traditional receiving line, your place is at the head of the family line‐up, welcoming the guests one by one as they arrive and, where appropriate, introducing them to the bridegroom’s parents.

 The line‐up goes as follows: bride’s mother, bride’s father, groom’s mother, groom’s father, bride and groom, best man and bridesmaids.